alexfrancow/CMS_version_detector_PoC/README.md

 ⚠️ For now it only works with WordPress pages.

-📈 ACC: 89% (With 20.000 URLs dataset and Random Forest algorithm)
+📈 ACC: 89% (With 20.000 URLs dataset and Random Forest Classifier)

 ```
 RandomForestClassifier(bootstrap=True, class_weight=None, criterion='entropy',